graphql-java-kickstart/graphql-java-tools/README.md

 scalar UUID
 ```

-Then pass the schema instance to the parser:
+Then pass the scalar instance to the parser:
 ```java
 SchemaParser.newParser()
     // ...